mpasovic/majapasovic.org/about.md

 interests are creative writing, political theory and international affairs.
 The latter interest has led me to become involved with several non-governmental organizations that work towards building a sustainable future for the Bosnian-Herzegovinian youth.
-In my spare time, I write (I also have a blog dedicated primarily to the field of “disability studies”), explore open spaces and indulge myself in animal and nature photography.
+In addition to writing, I also explore open spaces (mostly on my bike!) and indulge myself in landscape and animal photography.